umerrauf6/A-Scheduling-Algorithms-Simulator/docs/source/scheduling_algorithms.md

 ## Overview

 The scheduling algorithms covered are:
-1. Latest Deadline First (LDF) for Multi-Core
+1. Latest Deadline First (LDF) for Multi-Node
-2. Earliest Deadline First (EDF) for Multi-Core
+2. Earliest Deadline First (EDF) for Multi-Node
-3. Latest Deadline First (LDF) for Single-Core
+3. Latest Deadline First (LDF) for Single-Node
-4. Earliest Deadline First (EDF) for Single-Core
+4. Earliest Deadline First (EDF) for Single-Node

 ## JSON Logical Model

 The JSON logical model consists of:
-- **Jobs**: Represent the tasks to be scheduled.
+- **Tasks**: Represent the tasks to be scheduled.
 - **Messages**: Represent dependencies between jobs.
 - **Nodes**: Represent the processors or cores where jobs can be executed or the switches and routers in the network.
 - **Links**: Represent the communication links between nodes and has the bandwidth and latency information.